MavrickUK/ino2cpp/README.md

 3. **Write C++ to disk**.
 Write the resulting C++ and header file to disk.
 INO is unchanged!

 ## Installation
 Portable, just download the latest release version and run the .exe from where you unzipped.
+Or you can use **Scoop** package manager and install with:
+>scoop bucket add ino2cpp https://github.com/MavrickUK/ino2cpp
+>
+>scoop install ino2cpp
+>
 ## Usage
 ```
 ino2cpp <filename> [-o <filename>] [-v]